margarytaz/coursera_analysis/README.md

 # 🎓 Coursera Courses Dataset EDA

 This project features a comprehensive Exploratory Data Analysis (EDA) on a Coursera Courses dataset sourced from Kaggle.
 Leveraging Python, the analysis provides essential insights into the offerings from top global universities and organizations on the platform.
 The dataset includes **~900 courses** from **150+ organizations**.
-The aim of this EDA is to extract valuable insights on courses' and organizations' popularity for for different stakeholders and suggest further investigation topics.
+The aim of this EDA is to extract valuable insights on courses' and organizations' popularity for for different stakeholders and suggest further research topics.

 **Original dataset:** [Coursera Courses dataset](dataset/coursera_data.csv)